GoblinArchives/LiminalHorror/Annotated Archives.md

 ---
 layout: default
 title: Annotated Archive of Game Design
 nav_order: 9
 has_children: true
+description: A cataloged archive of different resources to demystify the steps that go into creating, publishing, and selling ttrpg products.
 ---

 # The Annotated Archive of Game Design Resources